Spinor Bose-Einstein condensates: General theory

-Because the interaction is scalar, it must take the following form:
+Because the interaction Hamiltonian is a scalar operator, it must take the following form:

-where $v^{(\mathcal{F})}({\bm r},{\bm r}')$ describes the dependence of the interaction on the positions of the particles.
-When the system is dilute and the range of interaction is negligible as compared to the interparticle spacing, the interaction kernel $v^{(\mathcal{F})}$ may be approximated by the delta function with an effective coupling constant $g_\mathcal{F}$:
+where $v^{(\mathcal{F})}({\bm r},{\bm r}')$ is a scalar function that describes the dependence of the interaction on the positions of the particles.
+When the system is dilute and the range of interaction is negligible compared with the interparticle spacing, the interaction kernel $v^{(\mathcal{F})}$ may be approximated by a delta function with an effective coupling constant $g_\mathcal{F}$:

 where $g_\mathcal{F}$ is related to the $s$-wave scattering length of the total spin-$\mathcal{F}$ channel, $a_\mathcal{F}$, as